Cassie-Lim/Comm-Adv-Racing/README.md

 </p>

 ## Overview
+This is a project repo for fa24 cs8803-DRL in Gatech.
-This project is based on the concepts presented in the paper [Emergent Coordination Through Competition](https://openreview.net/pdf?id=BkG8sjR5Km).
-The paper discusses how competition among agents can lead to emergent coordination.
-Here, we have implemented a population-based algorithm to address the multi-car racing challenge.
-While the paper utilizes the [SVG0](https://arxiv.org/pdf/1510.09142) algorithm, this implementation leverages the [DDPG](https://arxiv.org/pdf/1509.02971) algorithm to optimize agent performance.
+This project is based on the concepts presented in the paper [Emergent Coordination Through Competition](https://openreview.net/pdf?id=BkG8sjR5Km) and use this [repo](https://github.com/DomenicoMeconi/MultiCarRacing-ReinforcementLearning.git) as a code base.

 ## Installation

 1. **Install And Set Up The Environment:**
-    Please follow the steps in this [multi_car_racing git](https://github.com/igilitschenski/multi_car_racing.git)

-2. **Ensure Python Version:**
-    Make sure you are using Python version greater than 3.11.
+    ```bash
+    conda create -n car python=3.8
+    ```

-3. **Install Dependencies:**
+2. **Install Dependencies:**
     In case there are issues with the environment installation, especially with `Box-2D`, try to install:
     ```bash
     pip install shapely
     ```

-4. **Install Required Packages:**
+3. **Install Required Packages:**
     ```bash
     pip install -r requirements.txt
     ```